Skip to content

 ... loading ...

 Uveal melanoma can be treated effectively with proton beam irradiation, achieving high rates of local control, and preserving visual function in many patients.
-The Ocular Melanoma Center closely examines the recurrence rate at three years following treatment, and as such, 2019 results are presented above.
+The Ocular Melanoma Center closely examines the recurrence rate at three years following treatment.
+Results of patients diagnosed and treated in 2020 are presented above.

 Proton beam irradiation was developed at Mass Eye and Ear in conjunction with a team of radiotherapists from Massachusetts General Hospital.
 In 1975, the first proton beam irradiation treatment was administered to a Mass Eye and Ear patient with intraocular malignant melanoma1.